 The DLRP offers tools around several areas of youth life important to understand as one navigates connected learning environments and the broader digital world.
 Each DLRP tool is tagged with its primary thematic area.
 Given the highly interconnected nature of the areas provided below, the vast majority of tools fall under a secondary theme(s).

-Artificial Intelligence: Understanding of the AI systems one encounters on a daily basis, the algorithms involved in the platforms one interacts with, and the ethical conversations happening around the development of these technologies.
+Artificial Intelligence: Understanding of the algorithms involved in the AI-based platforms one interacts with, and the ethical conversations happening around the development of these technologies.

 Civic and Political Engagement: The ability to participate in public matters and advocate for change — using digital and non-digital tools — ideally to promote the quality of life in one’s community, from micro to macro levels. (e.g., LGBTQ rights; peace building; addressing hate speech) (Levine, 2007).

 Computational Thinking: The understanding and application of computational concepts, practices, and perspectives.
 Computational concepts include concepts designers leverage as they program (e.g., “sequencing,” or identifying a set of steps for a task; “loops,” or running the same series of steps multiple times).
 Computational practices represent the practices designers cultivate while they program (e.g., “experimenting and iterating;” “reusing and remixing,” or creating something by building upon current ideas/projects).
 Finally, computational perspectives refer to the perspectives designers develop about themselves, their connections to others, and the technological world more broadly (e.g., “connecting,” or understanding the power of developing content both with and for others) (Brennan & Resnick, 2012).

 Content Production: The capacity to produce content using digital tools.